PKittler/PDBviz/README.md

 ## Dependencies
 The software makes use of xeogl, which is included in this repository.
 For this, your browser should support at least WebGL 1.

-## Restriction
-This tool reads a shortended PDB file in, this means, that only lines starting with ATOM or TER are included in the file.
-For future versions, this will be extended to the ability to read normal PDB files.

 ## Execution
 Start PDBviz via command-line.